Is it possible to walk from KLCC to Bukit Bintang?

 The iconic Petronas Twin Towers in KLCC and Pavillion at Bukit Bintang are just a mere 2 kms apart.
 However, knowing the traffic conditions in Kuala Lumpur, a drive there will be a hassle plus the exorbitant parking fees.
 Another option is to take the LRT.
 But bear in mind that Pavillion in Bukit Bintang is served by the monorail line, thus a need to change train from KLCC.

 I have heard of this walkway before, as it caused controversy earlier on due to the high cost of building it.
 Later, I read Dr. Singa’s adventure in her blog, walking through this walkway.
 However, I never knew where this walkway really is.
-Until one fine day, thanks to Jessie from Travel This, the mystery is finally resolved.
+Until one fine day, thanks to Jessie, my friend from the USA, the mystery is finally resolved.

 As we were coming from the Suria KLCC Shopping Mall, the walkway can be accessed by walking through the tunnel heading towards Aquaria KLCC.
 Otherwise, the official starting point of the walkway is near Aquaria KLCC.